-E-commerce, Electronic commerce, or EC, is the purchasing and selling of goods through the internet and services, as well as the transmission of payments and data, through an electronic network, typically the internet.
-Business-to-business, business-to-consumer, consumer-to-consumer, and consumer-to-business transactions are all possible.
+E-commerce, often referred to as electronic commerce or EC, is the purchasing and reselling of products and services, as well as the transmission of payments and data, through an electronic network, typically the internet.
+Business-to-business, businessto-consumer, consumer-to-consumer, and consumerto-business transactions are all possible.

 The terms e-commerce and e-business are sometimes used interchangeably.
-The term e-tail is also used to describe online buying transactional methods on occasion.
-[3]
+Occasionally, the term e-tail is used to refer to online buying transactional operations.
+[4]